UNC-Major-Lab/Fragment-Isotope-Distribution-Paper/README.md

 2. MATLAB R2016a
 3. R 3.2.2
 4. Python 2.7.1
-5. OpenMS 2.1 (our custom fork, that includes the spline models. see below for instructions)
+5. OpenMS 2.1 (our custom fork that includes the spline models.
+See below for instructions)
 6. gcc-4.8.1 and g++-4.8.1

 ## Build Instructions